 This campground is in a beautiful box canyon with a stream flowing through a grove of redwoods.
 It's a tent-only campground, but they can also accommodate camper vans and trucks with roof tents or small campers on top (no longer than 22 feet).

 You may also want to check hotel and cabin options for your place to stay.
-If you want to do more than just hang around the campground, try these things to do while you're there.
-And just in case you're undecided about making the trip, these gorgeous reasons to go should convince you.
+If you want to do more than just hang around the campground, there are plenty of things to do in Big Sur, including hiking, going to the beach, and visiting the local lighthouse.